aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-topic/README.md

 To make changes to the topics

-1. Write the JSON schema describing your resource, `aws-sns-topic.json`
+1. Update the JSON schema `aws-sns-topic.json`
 1. Implement your resource handlers.

 The RPDK will automatically generate the correct resource model from the schema whenever the project is built via Maven.
 You can also do this manually with the following command: `cfn generate`.